-WRIGHTSVILLE, Ga. – The pastor of a Georgia church that lost a historic building to fire will be back in the pulpit on Sunday, sharing a message of hope with his congregation.
+WRIGHTSVILLE, Ga. – The pastor of a Georgia church that lost a historic building to fire was be back in the pulpit on Sunday, sharing a message of hope with his congregation.

 “God’s got this, and we can trust Him,” said Pleasant Grove Baptist Church Pastor Chris Mitchell.